pfheatwole/thesis/meta/writing_guidelines.rst

   Another example: "This claim raises an obvious question" signals to the reader that you're addressing what you believe to be a glaring issue.

-* How the text reflects the authors role:
+* How the text reflects the author's role:

   * "My use of the term ..."

   * "I will attempt to..."

 It can be helpful to review your use of of these signals.
-The author presented four questions to challenge and encourage growth in using metadiscourse, and recommends dedicating some revision time to asking these questions:
+The author presented **four questions to challenge and encourage growth in using metadiscourse**, and recommends dedicating some revision time to asking these questions:

-* If we are using some sorts of metadiscourse *routinely*, are we doing it well?
+1. If we are using some sorts of metadiscourse *routinely*, are we doing it well?

-* If we are *avoiding* some sorts of metadiscourse, can we deepen our understanding of the norms of academic writing to be sure this judgement is based on a sound understanding of disciplinary practice?
+2. If we are *avoiding* some sorts of metadiscourse, can we deepen our understanding of the norms of academic writing to be sure this judgement is based on a sound understanding of disciplinary practice?

-* If we are using some sorts of metadiscourse *hesitantly or inexpertly*, could we improve our understanding of the value of such devices for the reader and thus overcome our reservations?
+3. If we are using some sorts of metadiscourse *hesitantly or inexpertly*, could we improve our understanding of the value of such devices for the reader and thus overcome our reservations?

-* Lastly, if we are under-using some sorts of metadiscourse because we *lack a sufficiently deep understanding of our own text*, can we learn how to develop that understanding in order to meet the reader’s need for guidance through our text?
+4. Lastly, if we are under-using some sorts of metadiscourse because we *lack a sufficiently deep understanding of our own text*, can we learn how to develop that understanding in order to meet the reader’s need for guidance through our text?

 *Signposting* is the element of metadiscourse that manages the reader's expectations by signaling how the document is structured.
 This is important anywhere structure exists and would be helpful to be made explicit.
 However, signposting *what* you're going to do isn't as helpful as first communicating *why* the *what* is necessary.
-Consider "I will discuss particle filtering." versus "Recreating the flight requires filling in missing pieces; this type of artificial data generation is known as simulation-based filtering.
+Consider "I will discuss particle filtering." versus "Recreating the flight requires filling in missing information; this type of artificial data generation is known as simulation-based filtering.
 One such method is the particle filter."

 Metadiscourse can even be helpful to the writer: similar to scaffolding, declaring your intent ("I will...") can guide your own thinking, but may be removed or refined after serving its purpose.

 Five Key Strategies